syldekker/My-Media-Store/README.md

 # My-Media-Store

-Design and implement a basic media library system.
+Design and implementation of a basic media library system.
 User can make inventory queries and add or remove items.

 Each library item has four identifying attributes:
 1. Reference